 - Go to System Preferences: Users and Groups: Login Options.
 Unlock the preference pane if needed.

 - Toggle the “Show Input menu in login window” option off and on again.
-Or toggle it on if it wasn’t already on.
+(Toggle it on if it wasn’t already enabled.)

 - Go to System Preferences: Language and Region: General: Preferred languages.